zhibailin/MasteringEnglish/README.md

 You __couldn't__ have wealth before __the farming age__ because you __couldn't__ store things.
 Hunter-gatherers carried everything on their back.

 ### People creating wealth will always be attacked by people playing status games.
+There's always a subtle competition __going on__ between status and wealth.